 Induction bending offers a unique advantage compared to cold bending.
 With large outside diameter and thicker wall material, induction bending keeps ovality and wall thinning percentages critical for passing inspection processes required in many industries, notably Petrochemical, Oil & Gas and Power Plants.

 In addition to the bending quality achieved with ovality and wall thinning, heat induction bending allows for variable radii from large to small, even on certain bending requirements as tight as 1.5D radius.
-With hot bending and the right induction bender, this all becomes a clean, operator friendly operation.
+With hot bending and the right induction tube bender, this all becomes a clean, operator friendly operation.

 The companies that now provide heat induction bending in-house immediately boast the time-saving benefits over welding.
 With hot induction bending, part quality is also praised in this process especially as the reduction of welding creates a better part overall while cutting costs on production and the inspection process.